 Although they are very similar, there are a few ways you can tell a moth from a butterfly.

-The most obvious is when you are likely to see each.
-Butterflies are active during the day and most moths fly at night.
-Though there are a few moths, such as the Queensland Day Moth Alcides metaurus and the Jacob's Coat Moth Agarista agricola, which fly during the day.
+The most obvious is when you are likely to see them.
+Butterflies are active during the day and most moths at night.
+Though there are a few moths, such as the Queensland Day Moth Alcides metaurus and the Jacob’s Coat Moth Agarista agricola, which fly during the day.

-For those able to take a closer look, the antennae of moths differ from that of their cousin butterflies.
+If you are able to take a closer look, the antennae of moths differ from that of butterflies.
 Butterfly antennae are mostly smooth and thin with a small club on the end.
 Moth antennae are usually brush-like, feathery or pointed at the ends.

 Another give away is their different landing styles – butterflies land with wings closed, and moths with wings open.